Navigation Categories

 Classification Category

-The ability to link a Classification category to a Navigation category is only available for standard categories.
+The ability to link classification categories to a navigation category is only available for Standard navigation categories.

 Assortment